-MECH1300 Engineering Mechanics 1 S1 or S2 L2 T2

-Prerequisite: HSC Exam Score Range Required

-Either 0 1

-2 unit Science (Physics) or 53-100

-3 unit Science or 90-150

-4 unit Science multistrand 1-50

-or

-2 unit Industrial Arts

-(Engineering Science) or 53-100

-3 unit Industrial Arts

-(Engineering Science) 1-50

-Excluded: 5.010, 5.0101, 5.0201.
+Prerequisite: HSC Exam Score Range Required - Either 2 unit Science (Physics) 53-100, or 3 unit Science 90-150, or 4 unit Science multistrand 1-50 or 2 unit Industrial Arts (Engineering Science) 53-100, or 3 unit Industrial Arts (Engineering Science) 1-50

-Note: Students who wish to enrol in this subject in courses other than the full-time courses in Aeronautical Engineering.
-Electrical Engineering, Industrial Engineering, Mechanical Engineering and Naval Architecture can make up for the lack of the prerequisite by work take in Physics in the first half of the first vear.
+Notes: Excluded MECH0330, MECH0360.
+Students who wish to enrol in this subject in courses other than the full-time courses in Aerospace Engineering, Electrical Engineering, Manufacturing Management, Mechanical Engineering and Naval Architecture can make up for the lack of the prerequisite by work taken in Physics in the first half of the first year.

 Equilibrium.
 Friction.
-Systems of multiforce members, co-plantar and three-dimensional.
+Systems of multiforce members, co-planar and three-dimensional.
 Mass centre; centroid.
 Fluid statics.
-Plane particle kinematics; rectilinear, curvilinear and relative motion.
-Plane particle kinetics; equations of motion; work, power, energy; impulse, momentum, impact.
+Plane particle kinematics: rectilinear, curvilinear and relative motion.
+Plane particle kinetics: equations of motion; work, power, energy; impulse, momentum, impact.

-MECH1500 Computing 1M
+MECH1500 Computing 1 M